jordandelbar/go-polars/README.md

 go get github.com/jordandelbar/go-polars
 ```

+> [!IMPORTANT]
-*Note: With manual setup, you'll need to build the binary yourself or use our standalone install script.*
+> With manual setup, you'll need to build the binary yourself or use our standalone install script

 ```go
 package main